duesee/pedanticpaper/README.md

 ```
 $ python main.py ./
 ### Starting recursive search from "./"
-### Testing file "classic.tex"
+### Testing file "/home/duesee/PycharmProjects/pedanticpaper/test/classic.tex"
 [!] found non-allowed char '²' in line 3
+[D] found doublette "the the" in line 3
-[!] found evil twin "elliptic-curve" in line 3.
+[T] found evil twin "elliptic-curve" in line 3.
 Did you mean "elliptic curve"?
+[A] found erroneous abbreviation "e.g " in line 3.
+Did you mean "e.g."?

+### Testing file "/home/duesee/PycharmProjects/pedanticpaper/test/input/ecc.tex"
-[!] found doublette "the the" in line 3
+[D] found doublette "is is" in line 3

-### Testing file "ecc.tex"
-[!] found evil twin "public-key" in line 3.
+[T] found evil twin "public-key" in line 3.
 Did you mean "public key"?
+[W] found weasle word "extremely" in line 3.
+Can it be clarified?
 [?] found potentially confusing word "purposed" in line 3.
 Did you mean "proposed"?
-[!] found doublette "is is" in line 3

 ```

 # Important